 In 1998 Prof. Dockrell moved to the University of Sheffield, UK and has been supported by Wellcome Clinical Fellowships, including a Wellcome Senior Clinical Fellowship between 2005 and 2012.
 He has authored over 100 publications and book chapters.
 Prof. Dockrell acts as Academic Director for Communicable diseases at Sheffield Teaching Hospitals.
 He has contributed to several national treatment guidelines and serves on a number of research panels and professional bodies.

-Karen Rogstad is a Consultant in HIV and Sexual Health at Sheffield Teaching Hospitals NHS foundation Trust, UK, and an Undergraduate Dean at the University of Sheffield Medical School, UK.
+Karen E. Rogstad is a Consultant in HIV and Sexual Health at Sheffield Teaching Hospitals NHS foundation Trust and an Undergraduate Dean at the University of Sheffield Medical School.
 She has a particular interest in young people with regards to HIV and HIV testing, sexual health, confidentiality and child sexual exploitation.
 She is a co-author of several guidelines including standards on young people, HIV testing, Standards for HIV services, Physical signs of Child Sexual Abuse and Reckless transmission of HIV.
 Additional interests include Medical Leadership and Quality in healthcare systems.
-She was a member of a Government Taskforce on Violence against women and children and is currently leading a Government funded grant to develop a screening tool for child sexual exploitation in sexual healthcare settings.
+She was a member of a Government Taskforce on Violence against women and children and led a Government funded grant to develop a national proforma Spotting the Signs to assist in the detection of child sexual exploitation in sexual healthcare settings.
 She is Editor of the ABC of Sexually Transmitted Infections and module editor of e-HIV-STI, an online educational resource.